Towards standard imsets for maximal ancestral graphs: Power DAGs

+By `smaller', we mean any independence in the refined Markov property can be deduced from the reduced ordered local Markov property by simply marginalizing some vertices.

-Now the number of independences is bounded by the number of heads, this greatly reduces the number of independences arising from the ordered local Markov property.
-The na\"ive approach requires an independence for every ancestral set, of which there are may in general be more; to see this note that for each head $H$ the set $\an_\G(H)$ is ancestral and, since $H$ is by definition the barren of this set, this is a bijection between the heads and a subset of the ancestral sets.
+Now, since the number of independences is bounded by the number of heads, this will greatly reduce the number of independences arising from the reduced ordered local Markov property.

 \begin{remark} For simple MAGs, the refined Markov property is the simplest possible description of the model and cannot be further reduced; however, for some graphs even less complicated descriptions exist.
-For example, for the bidirected 5-cycle, adding the semi-elementary imsets correspond to these independences would give an imset of degree 7.
-But in fact one can build an imset that represents the model of 5-cycle of only degree 6, simply by adding any valid marginal independence to our `standard' imset.
+For example, for the bidirected 5-cycle, adding the semi-elementary imsets corresponding to these independences would give an imset of degree 7.
+However, in fact one can build an imset that represents the model of 5-cycle of only degree 6, simply by adding the elementary imset corresponding to any valid marginal independence to our `standard' imset.

-Another example is the 5-chain with bidirected edges.
-Its imset is perfectly Markovian for the graph, but the simplest list of independences that defines the model is smaller than our refined Markov property (see Example \ref{exm:5chain}). \end{remark}
+Another example is the 5-chain with bidirected edges (see Figure \ref{fig:5-chain and its dual}(i)); its standard imset \emph{is} perfectly Markovian for the graph, but the list of independences that defines the imset model is smaller than our refined Markov property (see Example \ref{exm:5chain}).
+In Appendix \ref{sec:redundant indep for refined power DAGs}, we give one more interesting example where there are still redundant independences arising in refined power DAGs. \end{remark}